Dealing with Medicaid/Medi-Cal Temporary Suspensions in California – Tips Based on Our Firm’s Experience

 Plus, I learned something new from Josh’s blog.
 Who knew that “sturm und drang” is an actual phrase and not a sad oversight of spellcheck??
 I started to let Josh know of the misspelled phrase until I googled it.
 Maybe I will try these words on Words with Friends.

-Posted on May 28, 2015, in "Single State Agency", Accountability, Administrative Remedies, Alleged Overpayment, Appeal Deadlines, Appeal Rights, Audits, California Medicaid, Dental Medicaid Providers, Dentistry Services, Health Care Providers and Services, Innocent Until Proven Guilty, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Providers, Medicaid Services, NC, North Carolina and tagged Audit, California, California Medicaid, Denti-Cal, Dentists who accept Medicaid, DHCS, fellow health care attorney, Gordon & Rees, GORDON & REES LLP, Health care, Health Care Attorney, Health care provider, Josh Urquhart, Medi-Cal, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicaid Dentists, Medicaid Pediatric Dental Services, NC Medicaid, OIG, OIG audit, state Medicaid agencies, sturm und drang.
+Posted on May 28, 2015, in "Single State Agency", Accountability, Administrative Remedies, Alleged Overpayment, Appeal Deadlines, Appeal Rights, California Medicaid, Dental Medicaid Providers, Dentistry Services, Health Care Providers and Services, Innocent Until Proven Guilty, Lawsuit, Legal Analysis, Legal Remedies for Medicaid Providers, Medicaid, Medicaid Appeals, Medicaid Attorney, Medicaid Providers, Medicaid Services, Medicare and Medicaid Provider Audits, NC, North Carolina and tagged Audit, California, California Medicaid, Denti-Cal, Dentists who accept Medicaid, DHCS, fellow health care attorney, Gordon & Rees, GORDON & REES LLP, Health care, Health Care Attorney, Health care provider, Josh Urquhart, Medi-Cal, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicaid Dentists, Medicaid Pediatric Dental Services, NC Medicaid, OIG, OIG audit, state Medicaid agencies, sturm und drang.
 Bookmark the permalink.
 1 Comment.